 More Soup Recipes You’ll Love

 If you tried this Garden Vegetable Soup Recipe or any other recipe, please leave a 🌟 star rating and let me know how it went in the comments below.
 Thanks!

 - 2 garlic cloves – minced

 - 3 cups broth – vegetable, chicken or beef, whichever you like best

 - 1 ½ cups chopped green cabbage

 - 2 tablespoon tomato paste

 - In a large saucepan, with 1 tablespoon of canola oil, sauté carrots, onion and garlic on medium low until softened.

-- Add the broth along with cabbage, beans, tomato paste, basil, oregano, salt & pepper.
-Stir.
+- Add the broth along with cabbage, beans, tomato paste, basil, oregano, worcestershire sauce, salt and pepper then stir.